Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 Only 0 and 1 constraint orders are used.
 The function Curve  returns the result as a 2D BSpline curve.

-#### Creation of Minimal Variation Curves
+#### Minimal Variation Curves

-The class *MinimalVariation* allows producing curves with minimal variation in  curvature at each reference point.
+The class *FairCurve_MinimalVariation* allows producing curves with minimal variation in  curvature at each reference point.
 The following constraint  orders are available:

   * 0 the curve must pass through  a point
   * 1 the curve must pass through  a point and have a given tangent